deeravenger/php-autoloader/README.md

 By default, script will generate relative paths.
 If you need absolute paths - use next command:

-`php map.phar --file=/path/to/file_for_autoload.php --dir=/path/to/dir/where/php/file --absolute-path`
+`php autoload.phar --file=/path/to/file_for_autoload.php --dir=/path/to/dir/where/php/file --absolute-path`